 • In 2010, Knoth helped develop two-sport standout Nick Larson in his only season on the gridiron.
 Larson, a former basketball player, produced 14 catches for 117 and three touchdowns, the second-best total on the team, and earned All-Big Sky honorable mention accolades.
 Knoth also worked with Vinnie Paciulli, who earned the All-Big Sky second-team selection at fullback in 2010.

-• Mentored Shaun Fitzpatrick to three All-Big Sky honors, including first-team accolades in 2006.
+• Mentored Shaun Fitzpatrick to three All-Big Sky honors.
+In 2006, Fitzpatrick was named to the first team.
+He picked up second team honors in 2007 and honorable mention accolades in 2009.
 He received honorable mention Sports Network All-America honors, and was named to the 2009 Football Championship Subdivision Athletics Directors Association Academic All-Star Team.

 • In 2008, redshirt freshman Brian Riley earned All-Big Sky honorable mention accolades.